cohobast92/Box-Insurance-Automation-Workflows/README.md

 - Implement proper backoff with jitter for the retry logic

 - Correct the formula used for calculating the backoff delay

+- Bump the tool version and update the pre-commit hook config